shifflettmb-1/airbnb_data_exploration/README.md

 ## Price vs Reviews

-When analyzing the price comparison to the number of total and monthly reviews, one must consider the difference in the listing.
+When analyzing the Rrice Comparison to the Number of Total and Monthly Reviews it is important to consider the difference in the listing type.
 Is the listing a single private room or is the entire house or apartment available for short-term lease?
 Results are shown below.

 Bronx